apawlik/github-course/_episodes/02-get-started-bit-bucket.md

 ### Create a BitBucket account

 Go to [BitBucket](https://bitbucket.org/account/signup/) website and create an account.
-NOte down your username - you will need it.
+Note down your username - you will need it.
 Then log in.

-You should see a dashboard similar to this one:
+**Note** If you are participating in the workshop, your instructor will likely add you as a collaborator to the repositor.
+Please enter your username in the online notepad which your instructor will point you to.

 ### Set up for cloning

 If you are using Windows, please start GitBash.
 If you are using Mac or Linux, please start the Terminal (you will be able to find it in Applications on Mac).

+[]

 ### Clone the repository